UniVE-SSV/SoftwareArchitecture/_docs/rabbitmq/introduction.md

 - **Exclusive**: tells if the queue can be used just by only one connection (the queue will be removed when that connection closes).
 - **Auto delete**: queue that has had at least one consumer is deleted when the last consumer unsubscribes.
 - **Arguments**: like exchange.
-Other information about queues can be found <a target="_blank" rel="noopener noreferrer" https://www.rabbitmq.com/queues.html">here</a>.
+Other information about queues can be found <a target="_blank" rel="noopener noreferrer" href=" https://www.rabbitmq.com/queues.html">here</a>.

 In the next section, we will start a "dockerized" instance of RabbitMQ to see how it works.
 <div>